rsksmart/devportal/docs/01-concepts/glossary.md

 sidebar_position: 1.5
 title: Glossary
 sidebar_label: Rootstock Glossary
-tags: [rsk, rootstock, solutions, courses, guides, tutorials]
+tags: [rsk, rootstock, solutions, courses, guides, tutorials, glossary]
 description: "This glossary contains key terms and definitions to help you better understand the technologies and concepts related to Rootstock."
 ---
 This glossary contains key terms and definitions to help you better understand the technologies and concepts related to Rootstock.